adefee/Joker-ESO/README.md

 Includes 545+ jokes and pop-culture references, instantly available ingame for your leisurely chatting pleasure!

 ## Dependencies
-The following libraries are required for Joker to function properly.
+The following libraries are presently required for Joker to function properly.
 Otherwise, Joker is compatible with all live versions of ESO, including (probably) the upcoming Elsweyr chapter.
+Both are packaged within.
 - `LibAddonMenu-2.0`
 - `LibStub`